Prachi-Lal/walmartDataAnalytics/README.md

         * Sales trends based on time of day, day of week, and gender.
         * Comparison of sales performance across branches.
         * Identifying top customer types based on revenue and purchases.
-* **(Optional) Data Visualization:** This script doesn't include data visualization.
-Tools like Tableau or Python libraries (e.g., Matplotlib) can be used to create charts and graphs for further analysis.

 ## Running the Script

 **1. Prerequisites:**